OpenDSA/OpenDSA/RST/en/Glossary.rst

       The induction step for strong induction is:
       If **Thrm** holds for all :math:`k, c \leq k < n`, then **Thrm** holds for :math:`n`.

+   subclass
+      In :term:`object-oriented programming <object-oriented programming paradigm>`,
+      any class within a :term:`class hierarchy` that :term:`inherits <inherit>` from some other class.

    subgraph
       A subgraph :math:`\mathbf{S}` is formed from :term:`graph`